 SVELTE+ outperforms SVELTE in multiple ways.
 SVELTE+ can reduce the latency in detecting sinkhole attacks to a negligible amount because the watchdog immediately invokes the suspicious behavior handler whenever a new rank is advertised, without having to wait for the next probing interval, as in SVELTE.
-SVELTE+ also decreases the network overhead and device power consumption as compared to SVELTE; SVELTE+ may incur more overhead in the beginning as nodes join the network, but as the network stabilizes, the amount of times SVELTE+ switches to vigilant mode will be low.
+SVELTE+ also decreases the network overhead and device battery consumption as compared to SVELTE; SVELTE+ may incur more overhead in the beginning as nodes join the network, but as the network stabilizes, the amount of times SVELTE+ switches to vigilant mode will be low.
 An exception here is that a malicious node may frequently advertise a new, legitimate rank, causing SVELTE+ to repeatedly process the suspicious behavior; SVELTE+ sets up an upper bound at which a benign node would advertise a new rank and labels a node as malicious if it advertises a new rank too frequently (it can further remove the node using the sinkhole mitigation routine).
-12 Devkishen Sisodia, Samuel Mergendahl, Jun Li, and Hasan Cam